Meet the Chairman

 Jim also served as Chairman of the Allegheny County Democratic Party from 2006 through 2011.
 Bringing his message of teamwork to this position, Jim successfully built party unity and consistently got Democrats elected.

-In 2010, Jim was named as one of Pennsylvania 's Top 50 Political Influencers by Politics Magazine.
-His insight and knowledge of Pennsylvania 's political landscape has led to frequent appearances on television and radio news programs across the Commonwealth as a spokesperson for Pennsylvania's Democrats.
+In 2010, Jim was named as one of Pennsylvania 's Top 50 Political Influencers by Politics PA.
+His insight and knowledge of Pennsylvania 's political landscape has led to frequent appearances on television and radio news programs across the Commonwealth and Nation as a spokesperson for Pennsylvania's Democrats.
+While appearing on "Hardball" with Chris Matthews, Mr. Matthews referred to Jim as President Obama's best surrogate during the 2012 campaign for the White House.

 Married in 1997, Jim lives in Millvale , PA with his wife Lori and their two sons, James Edward and Brandon Patrick.